helto4real/websocket/README.md

 ## Changes from original websocket implementation

-- Use only built-in datatypes, no voidptrs or byteptr
+- Use only built-in datatypes, no voidptrs or byteptr (for now the eventbus require it for callbacks)
 - Relying on V automatic free of resources (not done yet)
 - Comply to autobahn tests excluding compression
 - Use new socket implementation from Emily that will soon be standard in V